 Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is making waves as a young artist of versatility and depth.
-Fresh off a Third Prize win at the Gerda Lissner Lieder & Song Competition, Megan just completed a run of performances as Doraballa in Così fan tutte at Juilliard.
+A recent prize winner at the Gerda Lissner Lieder & Song Competition, Megan just completed a run of performances as Doraballa in Così fan tutte at Juilliard.

 Megan is recognized for her fiery stage presence and compelling acting ability.
 Of her recent performance as Dorabella, OperaWire praised her “undeniable sex appeal”, and “strength as an actress”.
 The Columbus Dispatch praised her 2016 professional debut as Rosina as "clever, honest, and charming".
-Her 2017 appearance as Nicklausse in Jennifer Williams' new production of Les Contes d'Hoffmann, conducted by Caren Levine at Miami Music Festival, earned her praise from South Florida Classical Review for her "theatrical spark and attractive mezzo timbre for a winning characterization."
+Her 2017 appearance as Nicklausse in Jennifer Williams' new production of Les Contes d'Hoffmann, conducted by Caren Levine at Miami Music Festival, earned her praise from South Florida Classical Review for her "theatrical spark, attractive mezzo timbre, and winning characterization."
 An audience favorite, “her arias were stylishly delivered… and drew laughter and applause.”

 As Berta at Indianapolis Opera, Photo by Denis Ryan Kelly Jr.

 Other favorite operatic roles of Megan's include the title role in Massenet's Cinderella, Hansel in Hansel & Gretel and Blanche de la Force in Dialogues of the Carmelites.